Housing > Resident Resources > Visitors & Operations > Visitor Policies

 • Visitor registration software tracks all visits, and any host found to be in violation of this policy may have visitation privileges suspended or revoked.

 • Registered visitors may only sleep in the unit of the host who is sponsoring their visit.
 Sleeping in other units or public/community spaces within the halls is strictly prohibited.

 • Visitors may not stay in unoccupied beds in a unit without the consent of the resident whose bed is to be used.

 Overnight visitor expectations can be discussed between roommates during the roommate agreement process upon move-in.
 The above standards are designed to prevent abuse of roommate rights.
 If these standards are violated, residents may be subject to student conduct action and loss of privileges.
 A student whose housing agreement has been canceled through the student conduct process may not be a visitor in campus housing.

 Minor visitors are those who are 17 years and younger.
 Resident hosts should fill out the online registration form for minors wishing to stay in DePaul Lincoln Park Campus residence halls or apartments.
 Once the form is submitted, the resident host will be contacted by Housing staff with further instructions.
-Resident hosts should contact their facilities area coordinator or area office with questions.
+Resident hosts should contact their Housing Operations Coordinator or Area Office with questions.
 For minor visitors, please also note:

 • Per the visitor policy, minors who visit must be in the company of their DePaul resident host at all times.